 The parent company applies 'standard production cost' for current valuation of finished products, semi-finished products and work in progress, and respectively, 'standard purchase cost' for basic raw materials and other production materials.

-At the end of each reporting period the management performs analysis of factors leading to variances on: (a) the supply of raw materials and other production materials - by comparing the actual and standard acquisition costs, and (b) the production of finished products, semi-finished products and work in progress - by comparing the actual and standard production costs.
+At the end of each reporting period, management analyzes the factors that led to the formation of deviations in: a) delivery of raw materials and materials for production - by comparing actual and standard delivery costs and b) production of finished products, semi-finished products and work in progress - by comparing actual and standard production costs.

-Where necessary, the value of inventories, included in the financial statements, is adjusted.
-On the basis of research on the good reporting practices in the pharmaceutical industry, the Company has adopted materiality thresholds regarding: (a) variance on supply of raw materials and other production materials - up to 2%, and (b) variance on production - up to 1%, within which the current value of the existing closing stocks of raw and other materials, finished products and work in progress are not adjusted for the purposes of the consolidated financial statements.
+If necessary, adjustments are made to the assessment of available inventories in the financial statements.
+Based on studies of good accounting practices in the pharmaceutical industry, materiality thresholds have been adopted for:

+- deviation in delivery of raw materials and materials for production - up to 2% and b) production deviation - up to 1.5%, within which the current assessment of available final inventories of raw materials and materials, finished products and work in progress is not adjusted for the purposes of the consolidated financial statements.

-Upon use (putting into production or sale) of inventories, they are currently expensed by applying the weighted average cost (cost) method.
+When using (using and selling) inventories, they are written off on a current basis, using the weighted average price (cost) method.

-The net realisable value represents the estimated selling price of an asset in the ordinary course of business less the estimated cost of completion and the estimated costs necessary to make the sale.
+Net realizable value represents the estimated selling price of an asset in the ordinary course of business, less the estimated costs of completing the asset in commercial form and the estimated costs of disposal.